Pro Evolution Soccer

 An esports league, eFootball.Open (previously named PES World Finals or PES League), has been held by Konami annually since 2010.

+As the successor to the PES series, Konami released eFootball in 2021.

 Gameplay

 Gameplay simulates a typical game of association football, with the player controlling either an entire team or a selected player; objectives coincide with the rules of association football.
 Various game modes have been featured in the series, allowing for gameplay variety, including the Kick Off, Online and Offline modes.
 In addition to these modes, there is an editing one where the player can create teams of their own.

 Master League

 The Master League mode, gives the user control of a team of user's selection.
 Originally, the players were all generic-fictional players, however this later changed giving the user the option to change the settings and choose to play with default players.
 These players, such as Brazilian forward Castolo, have become cult figures to many people playing the Master League.
 The aim is to use these players and gain points by winning matches, cups and leagues.
 Using acquired points to purchase real players to join the team.
 Ultimately, one should end up with a team of skilled players.

 From PES 3 (Winning Eleven 7), players' growth and decline curves were added, where a player's statistics may improve or decline, depending on training and age.
 This added a new depth to purchasing players, adding value to an up-and-coming youngster whose abilities rise dramatically and creating a trade-off if the player buys skilled but declining veterans.